Advancing Trustworthy AI

 The Food and Drug Administration (FDA) has identified 10 guiding principles to promote safe, effective, and high-quality medical devices that use AI and machine learning.
 These principles were developed jointly with counterparts in Canada and the United Kingdom.

 Independent agencies have also issued their own guidance about the use of AI in a trustworthy manner.
 In April 2020, the Federal Trade Commission (FTC) issued business guidance on AI and algorithms, which stated that AI should be used in ways that are transparent, explainable, fair, empirically sound, and accountable; since then, the FTC has elaborated on its approach and taken enforcement action aligned with its guidance.
 In November 2020, the Consumer Product Safety Commission (CPSC) made AI and machine learning a priority in its operating plan; in May 2021, CPSC issued a report on its work to ensure the use of AI and machine learning does not result in unsafe products.
-In October 2021, the Equal Employment Opportunity Commission launched an initiative on AI and algorithmic fairness focused on ensuring that AI used in employment decisions complies with federal civil rights laws enforced by the independent agency.
+In October 2021, the Equal Employment Opportunity Commission (EEOC) launched an initiative on AI and algorithmic fairness focused on ensuring that AI used in employment decisions complies with federal civil rights laws enforced by the independent agency; in May 2022, EEOC and the Department of Justice released technical assistance documents about disability discrimination when employers use AI and other software tools to make employment decisions.

 Use of AI by the Federal Government